-Or David may have, in his heart, excused himself by blaming Bathsheba, as Adam blamed Eve, and it is quite conceivable that in the development of the events, there was some degree of justification for him so doing, though we have no specific reason to assume so.
+Or he may have, in his heart, excused himself by blaming Bathsheba, as Adam blamed Eve.
+And it is quite conceivable that in the development of the events, there was some justification for him so doing, tho we have no reason to assume so.
 Clearly the responsibility was David's.
 He was the one exclusively called to account and judged.

 David was not a deliberate hypocrite.
 This is the least possible thing we could believe.
 Somehow he was able to square his conscience.
 He had to have some way of living with himself for that long, dark year before he was exposed.
-It may have been a combination of self-deception on his part with judicial blinding on God's part, and the more time passed without anything terrible happening, or any condemnation from God, the more his conscience would be lulled, and his self-justification confirmed.
-But the day of account, though long delayed came unerringly at last, just as it always does and always will.
+Here is the deceitfulness of sin.
+It may have been a combination of self-deception on his part with judicial blinding on God's part.
+And the more time passed without anything terrible happening, or any condemnation from God, the more his conscience would be lulled, and his self-justification confirmed.

+But the day of account, tho long delayed, came inexorably at last, just as it always does, and always will.

 Whenever we consider David's sin, we must keep the whole picture of his life in true balance and perspective.
-It is a glorious picture of a "man after God's own heart."
+It is a glorious picture of a "man after God's Own heart."
+Habitual uprightness, service, zeal, faith: occasional failings: intense repentance.
+His subjection to temptation gives more meaning to his tremendous record of faith, for he was a weak mortal man, just like us.